AmandineDecker/nn-morpho-analogy/README.md

 ## Install Instructions
-The following instalation insruction are designed for comand line on Unix systems.
-Reffer to the instructions for Git and Anaconda on your exploitation system for the corresponding instructions.
+The following installation instruction are designed for command line on Unix systems.
+Refer to the instructions for Git and Anaconda on your exploitation system for the corresponding instructions.

 ### Cloning the Repository
-Clone the repository on your local machine, using the following comand:
+Clone the repository on your local machine, using the following command:

 ```bash
 git clone --recurse-submodules https://github.com/AmandineDecker/nn-morpho-analogy.git